Should I Write A Letter To My Ex?

 What does writing a letter do to you?

 Your ex will be much happier and will respect you more if you respect yourself and let him or her initiate conversations and send letters.
+Your job as a dumpee is to respect the rules of no contact and give your ex space to breathe.

 Many dumpees are so anxious after the breakup that they believe anything they read on the internet.
-Anything that gives them hope, that is as such things make them think they need to do something to impress their ex or their ex will move on and forget about them.
+Anything that gives them hope, that is, as such things make them think they need to do something to impress their ex, or their ex will move on and forget about them.

 But if your ex doesn’t care much or doesn’t know why you’re anxious and reaching out, your ex will get angry or not respond at all.
-It’s better for you not to find out what kind of person your ex is as you don’t need your ex to get closure.
+It’s better for you not to find out how your ex thinks and feels about you.
+If you need closure, you can get it without your ex.
+You just need to stay in indefinite no contact and keep healing.

 Should I EVER write a letter to my ex?

-It could just mean that your ex is moving on and waiting for you to reach out and ask to be friends.
-If you’re over your ex, you can contact your ex directly rather than sending a letter.
-A letter may be too personal for friendship.
+It likely just means that your ex is moving on and waiting for you to reach out and ask to be friends.

 Closure letter

 So wait for your ex to message or call you of his or her own accord.
-That’s when it might be okay to ask your ex to answer some questions.
+That’s when it might be appropriate to ask for clarification.

 Hate letter